 The majority of our third-party factory site audits are carried out using the methodology of the Social & Labor Convergence Program (SLCP).
 The SLCP includes specific metrics relating to forced labour and child labour.
 In regions where SLCP does not offer auditing capabilities, we accept factory site audits from the independent organization Better Work.
-Additionally, our Social Compliance team located in the ALDO Group's sourcing office in Asia also has internal auditors.
-Throughout the reporting year, they tripled their number of on-site visits, compared to FY 2023.
+Additionally, our social compliance team located in the ALDO Group's sourcing office in Asia also has internal auditors.
+Throughout the reporting year, we have worked to increase our team's on-site visits, which were reduced during the Covid-19 pandemic.

-Upon receiving valid audit reports, the ALDO Group's Social Compliance team will issue an internal scoring grade based on the identification of any non-compliant findings.
+Upon receiving valid audit reports, the ALDO Group's Impact and Sustainability team will issue an internal scoring grade based on the identification of any non-compliant findings.
 A factory with a passing grade will be approved for production but may still be required to work on a Corrective Action Plan (CAP) for any non-compliance findings.
 A factory with a failing grade will not be approved for production - they will instead be required to work on a detailed corrective action plan to demonstrate progress in order to be reconsidered for approval.